UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Some templates use _audio_, if they do, there is or will be a simple testing procedure.

 # Data output
-Although each template has its own _specific output_ that will be described in each template, you can find a  very relevant primer on data output (jsPysch's data output vs. some UiL OTS template-wide defaults for output.
-Please read that [primer on data output](https://github.com/UiL-OTS-labs/jspsych-output), especially if this is your first time using one of these templates.
+Although each template has its own _specific output_ that will be described in each template, you can find a  very relevant primer.
+This relates jsPysch's way of "dealing with data" and some of the UiL OTS template's defaults for data output.
+Please read that [primer on data output](https://github.com/UiL-OTS-labs/jspsych-output), especially if this is your first time using one of these templates!

 In a nutshell, about data output:
 - jsPsych experiments _always returns all_ data for _each type_ of stimulus/trial/trial phase in 'trial' objects, that have _keys_ and _values_.
 - Many of _our_ templates add data (subject ID & group ID as _key, value_ pairs) to all the aforementioned objects, so the (sub)trial-data always have this information available for analysis.
 - In the case of 'trials' that are of the _survey_ type, we added the key "survey_data_flag" with a value 'true'.
 - In the case of a trial or trial phase where the output contains relevant (experimental item, Reaction Time, etc), we added the key "usefule_data_flag" with a value 'true'.

-The last mentioned _flags_ can be of help when filtering the data, because by default, you may be slightly overwhelmed by all the output from an experiment.
+- The above mentioned _flags_ can be of help when filtering the data, because by default, you may be slightly overwhelmed by all the output from an experiment.

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
 This is a first go at what should be in every repository's README.md (Markdown):